Education Social Studies Curriculum Theory

 She holds the following degrees:

 She is an Associate Editor for the journal Canadian Social Studies and manages The Grim Educator website with resources and lessons for educators.
-Cathryn is a member of the Research at the Intersections of Gender (RIG) special interest group at UAlberta.
+Cathryn is a member of the RAD Educators Network as well as the Research at the Intersections of Gender (RIG) special interest group at UAlberta.

-Research interests include: conceptualizations of evil in the context of education, social studies education, curriculum theory, teaching for social change, philosophy in/of education, intersectionality, teacher education, youth studies, popular culture, existentalist scholarship (including, but not limited to terror management theory), and posthuman thought.
+Research interests include: conceptualizations of evil in the context of education, social studies education, curriculum theory, teaching for social change, philosophy in/of education, intersectionality, teacher education, youth studies, popular culture, existential philosophy and psychology (including, but not limited to terror management theory), and posthuman thought.

 While her doctoral work uncovered a variety of conceptualizations of evil held by Grade 11 social studies students in relation to philosophy and political theory, research since then has branched off into in-depth explorations and applications of particular definitions of (and questions about) evil.
-Because of her passion for the topic and my deeply held belief in the urgent need for less harmful social relations, I continue to be committed to publishing open-access whenever possible.
+Because of her passion for the topic and my deeply held belief in the urgent need for less harmful social relations, she is committed to publishing open-access whenever possible.

 She is currently in the final stages of a SSHRC Insight Development Grant project that focuses on applying research from social psychology regarding unconscious defensive processes that prevent us from tolerating opposing worldviews.
 This qualitative research project involved preservice social studies teachers learning and implementing terror management theory (TMT).
-Through focus groups before and after their practicum placements, as well as reflective journals during their classroom experience and individual interviews in a subsequent year, we are exploring how TMT can be a theoretical basis to foster respectful engagements with opposing worldviews.
+Through focus groups before and after their practicum placements, as well as reflective journals during their classroom experience and individual interviews in a subsequent year, we are exploring how TMT can be a theoretical basis to foster respectful engagements with opposing worldviews, including creating this video.

 Her upcoming project will focus on Baudrillard's idea of Symbolic Evil in the context of radical social changes in history as well as possible changes unfolding now.